-The parallels to There Will Be Blood are stark with dual towering performances by Joaquin Phoenix as a violently disturbed sailor turned drifter Freddie Quell and Phillip Seymour Hoffman as the titular religious cult leader.
+The parallels to There Will Be Blood are stark with dual towering performances by Joaquin Phoenix as a violently disturbed sailor turned drifter Freddie Quell and Philip Seymour Hoffman as the titular religious cult leader.
 I could not help but draw comparisons to Anderson's take on the romantic comedy in Punch-Drunk Love.
 There, Adam Sandler played a similarly disturbed romantic with a sweet but violent streak.
 Here, Freddie is much more lost and isolated.
 His flaws and seduction by "the master" lead towards a dangerous path.

 Amy Adams is eerily scary in a against type performance where she shows a frightening dedication and insight into religious cultism.
 Her performance is a fitting contrast to both Phoenix and Hoffman's titanous characters.
 She more than holds her own, capturing how women fit into the movement of "The Cause".